Gardening is both a relaxing activity and a fruitful way (pun intended) to get some outdoor exercise.

 Pick a location

-This is important because it will affect the plant's access to sunlight and ease of access.
-Have the farm in a place where you can easily access it when it comes to weeding and tending to it.
-Also, ensure that there is no obstruction blocking sunlight, which is vital for growth.
+This is important because it will affect the plant's access to sunlight and your ease of access to the plant, for activities such as weeding, watering, etc. Also, make sure that there is no obstruction blocking sunlight, which is vital for plant growth.

-Inside the beds, grow plants in a grid or rows.
+Inside the garden beds, grow plants in a grid or rows.
 Your objective should be to maximize the growing space.
 Make sure that you only apply fertilizer when you need it since it saves time and money.

 Get the right tools

-Instead, you should go for metal tools since they have a longer lifetime.
+Instead, you should choose metal gardening tools since they have a longer lifetime.
 More importantly, you should use the right-sized tool to reduce the risk of getting an injury.

 Carry out proper planting